Transferring Academic Credit

 DD214 Separation Document

-Upon receipt of the DD214 Separation Document, campuses will award units of credit in Area E for completing basic training.
+Upon receipt of the DD214 Separation Document, campuses will award units of credit in general education Area E for completing basic training.

 Credit for Instruction in Non-Collegiate Settings

 Certain academic programs within the CSU grant undergraduate degree credit for successful completion of non-collegiate instruction appropriate to the baccalaureate, either military or civilian, as recommended by the Commission on Educational Credit and Credentials of the American Council on Education (ACE).
 Check with the respective program office to verify if your military training (Army AIT, Navy "A" School, Air Force "Tech School") can satisfy undergraduate general education courses.
 CSU campuses use the Guide to the Evaluation of Educational Experience in the Armed Services and the National Guide to Educational Credit for Training Programs recommendations to determine appropriate units allowed.
 Purely technical lower division coursework may not receive baccalaureate credit.

 Transfer Credit From Overseas Institutions